-Whether by necessity or choice, more and more mothers are pumping exclusively.
+Whether by necessity or choice, 6% of moms who use a breast pump are mothers are pumping exclusively(Source).

-Whatever your reason is for pumping, every mom who does it wants to do it fast, get a lot of milk, and she wants it to be comfortable.
+Whatever the reason is for pumping, moms want the breast pump tips and tricks to do it fast, get a lot of milk, and she wants it to be comfortable.
 I’m going to give you the secrets to all three.

-It’s important to remember that many of these pumping tips are for a mom with the average milk supply.
-Moms with an overabundant milk supply or a low supply probably may respond differently.
+Many of these pumping tips are for a mom with the average milk supply.
+Moms with an overabundant milk supply or a low supply may respond differently.

-- A good pump is worth every penny.
+- Not all pumps are created equal.
+A good pump is worth every penny.

 - Either rent a pump or get a new one.

-- Some pumps are better than others, do your research or request my free pump review.
+- Some pumps are better than others.
+Do your research.

-- Pumps you buy are generally meant for the mom with the established milk supply.
+- Personal pumps you buy are generally intended for the mom with the established milk supply.

 - It takes 4-6 weeks to establish your milk supply.